|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This sinfully rich Mississippi mud pie has an ice cream base (vanilla and coffee flavors) in a cookie crumb or graham cracker crust topped with bourbon, fudge sauce, pecans and sweetened whipped cream.

-The pie must be frozen overnight or at least for four hours before serving so plan accordingly.
+The pie must be frozen for at least for four hours or overnight before serving, so plan accordingly.

 2 pints vanilla ice cream